-As we have learned these past days after having gone through the wind storm in our area on Friday afternoon and watching the flooding in many parts of New Brunswick , a disaster can strike at any time, and you could be asked to evacuate your home within hours from some type of natural disaster.
+As we have learned the last number of days after watching the flooding in our regional area and in many parts of Muskoka, a disaster can strike at any time, and you could be asked to evacuate your home within hours from some type of natural disaster.
 Tornadoes, ice storms or winter blizzards can leave communities without power for days, sometimes weeks.
 Are you prepared in case of an emergency?

 This is what Emergency Preparedness Week is all about.
-May 6 through 12th, the week is all about getting people to consider what they would do in the event of some type of a natural disaster and to be prepared the best you can for any type of situation that might occur.
+May 5 through 11th, the week is all about getting people to consider what they would do in the event of some type of a natural disaster and to be prepared the best you can be for any type of situation that might occur.

 The County of Simcoe advises you to make emergency plans that identify what to do, where to go, and how to contact family members in the event of a disaster.